Landau polaritons in highly non-parabolic 2D gases in the ultra-strong coupling regime: V. Analysis and discussion

-Additionally, in Fig. \ref{fig:3} we also include a measurement at $f_{LC} = 160\,\giga\hertz$ with a partially relaxed s-Ge QW sample (as in Fig. \ref{fig:2} (c)), where the semiconductor material shows a crosshatch pattern, characteristic of strain relaxation (see S. M. \cite{Supplementary}).
-The best fit of the polariton branches yielded a prefactor $d = 0.95$, with the normalized polariton frequencies (Fig. \ref{fig:3}, green triangles) close to the Hopfield model again.
+Additionally, in Fig. \ref{fig:5} (b) we also include a measurement at $f_{LC} = 160\,\giga\hertz$ with a partially relaxed s-Ge QW sample (as in Fig. \ref{fig:5} (a)), where the semiconductor material shows a crosshatch pattern, characteristic of strain relaxation (see S. M. \cite{Supplementary}).
+The best fit of the polariton branches yields a prefactor $d = 0.95$, with the normalized polariton frequencies (Fig. \ref{fig:5}, green triangles) close to the Hopfield model again.
 This result suggests that the strain plays a critical role for the observed renormalization of the polariton energies.